 Containers only.
-This value represents the user id in which the container will \rightarrow run.

-The default value is 1000 representing the jovyan user - which is how all kernel \rightarrow images produced by Enterprise Gateway are built.
+This value represents the user id in which the container will run.
+The default value is 1000 representing the jovyan user - which is how all kernel. mages produced by Enterprise Gateway are built.
 See also KERNEL_GID.

-Kubernetes: Warning - If KERNEL_UID is set it is strongly recommened that featuregate of the kernel pod is commented out in the kernel-pod.yaml file and must be enabled by the administrator.
+Kubernetes: Warning - If KERNEL_UID is set it is strongly recommened that feature-

 RunAsGroup be enabled and KERNEL_GID also be set, otherwise, the pod will run as the root group id.
-As a result, the setting of this value into the Security GONTEXT
+As a result, the setting of this value into the Security Context of the kernel pod is commented out in the kernel-pod.yaml file and must be enabled by the administrator.